jiumao2/Kilomatch/README.md

 ## Installation

 - Download the code from the [Kilomatch](https://github.com/jiumao2/Kilomatch)
-- The development is based on MATLAB R2022b and the following toolboxes should be installed:
+- Development is based on MATLAB R2022b.
+The following toolboxes are required:
     - `Statistics and Machine Learning Toolbox`
     - `Optimization Toolbox`
     - `Parallel Computing Toolbox`